zentyal/zentyal/docs/en/user/intro.rst

    Type of the server

-Also, it will ask if some of the network interfaces are external (not within the local network, used to connect to the Internet or other external networks).
+Also, it will ask if some of the network interfaces attached to the host are external (not within the local network, used to connect to the Internet or other external networks).
 Strict policies for all incoming traffic through external network interfaces will be applied.
-This step will appear only if *ebox-network* was installed and the server has more than one network interface.
+This step will appear only if **network** module was installed and the server has more than one network interface.

 .. figure:: images/intro/ebox_installer-interfaces.png
    :scale: 70